 Rebecca Luxton

-Rebecca Luxton is the Experimental Editor of Exposition Review and worked on the Southern California Review while completing her Master of Professional Writing at USC.
+Rebecca Luxton is the co-Editor-in-Chief of Exposition Review.
+She sits on the Editorial Board and was Experimental Editor from 2020-2025.
+She worked on the Southern California Review while completing her Master of Professional Writing at the University of Southern California.
 Now she’s a marketing professional with a love for all things experimental.
-Favorite authors: a rotating cast who currently include Gabriel Garcia Marquez, Mary Gaitskill, Stephen King and the late Joe Frank for his exceptional radio storytelling work.
-Follow her on Instagram @therebeccamarielle.
+Favorite authors: a rotating cast that currently includes Gabriel Garcia Marquez, Mary Gaitskill, Stephen King, and the late Joe Frank for his exceptional radio storytelling work.
+Follow her on Instagram at @what_even.jpg.

 Ramona Pilar